mrgeoffrich/learn-openstack-website/docs/openstack-single.md

 Ensure that you have already done the steps to [Install prerequisites](localprereq.md) and [Set up a Base Image](baseimage.md).

+## YouTube Video

+This tutorial is now also available as a YouTube video to watch that focuses on the VirtualBox solution.
+You can follow this along with the steps below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/uN9D9uXk4oA?ecver=1" frameborder="0" allowfullscreen></iframe>

 ## Create the all in one target server

 We can now run another packer build, which will take the base image and make some more changes to it.